raphael-susewind/india-religion-politics/ROADMAP.md

 * Add 2014 Lok Sabha booth level results for more states than just UP and Gujarat (to the extent that it is halfway easily accessible)
 * Add namematching data from electoral rolls for 2014 across the remaining states (calculation done already, just need to convert to SQL tables and document)
 * Add polling booth locality data for 2014 across India (from my GIS dataset, practically done, just need to convert to SQL tables and document)
+* Add frontapge information from electoral roll for all states that don't already have them
 * Add MODIS 500m rural/urban classification for booth localities (rather than current 1km ones)
 * Wait for a few weeks to see whether any bugs crop up, then make the formal release